 District 2 serves the most populated county in Washington with over 2.1 million residents.
 Interstates 5, 90, 405 and State Routes 520 and 167 are flooded every day by commuters going to work, students driving to the University of Washington, travelers flying in and out of Sea-Tac International Airport, and sports fans going to watch events at Safeco Field, CenturyLink Field, and Husky Stadium.

 - Boeing Field, King County Airport

-- WSF Headquarters to include Coleman Ferry Terminal
+- WSF Headquarters to include Coleman and Fauntleroy Ferry Terminals

 - Snoqualmie Pass over I-90

 - Home of Seafair - hydroplane races, multi-day air show (Blue Angels)